Get Connected &

 - Little Bear, go right on Bear Brook Trail not far from the parking lot (near Podunk Rd.
 Bridge) for a nice spot full of great plants, good fishing, and a lovely place to picnic.

-- Hedgehog Ledge to Ferret Trail to Bear Hill Trail Loop - Don’t miss the left turn off to stay on Hedgehog Ledge and then again to get on Bear Hill.
+- You can either take that Hedgehog Ledge snowmobile/class 6 road in or (I prefer), take the side trail just up Podunk a few feet onto Bear Hill Trail, then the second connector trail on your right (Bear Hill Ledge Trail, though no signs give you the name).
+Don’t miss the left turn off to stay on Hedgehog Ledge and then again to get on Bear Hill.
 Check out the wild fire ant hills on the top of Bear Hill, then come down to Podunk or the parallel Bear Hill Trail to get back to the car.
 Great longer spring hike when the gates are open and you can park up off Podunk.
 The rocky ledges on Hedgehog Ledge trail are otherworldly, and you an get great animal sightings from the side trail at Bear Hill Pond (nice picnic spot).
 Wide diversity of plants, particularly lovely in spring as things are really greening up.

 - Beaver Pond Trail is a really gorgeous loop around the pond near the campground with great bridges over swamp.
 Stunning during foliage peak.